Escape from Tomorrow: Background

-Randy Moore, a native of Lake Bluff, Illinois, frequently visited his father in Orlando following his parents' divorce.
+Randy Moore, a native of Lake Bluff, Illinois, frequently visited his father in Orlando after his parents were divorced.
 The two often spent time together at Walt Disney World nearby.
 "It was a special, physical place, and it became an emotional space," he told Filmmaker.
 He added: "Obviously, I have a lot of father issues that I can't separate from that place."
 Later, their relationship deteriorated.

 He decided to pursue a career in film.
 After attending two other film schools, he graduated from Full Sail University in another Central Florida town, Winter Park, as the class valedictorian.
-He moved to Southern California and began working as a story editor, primarily doing uncredited rewrites.
+He moved to Southern California and became a story editor, primarily doing uncredited rewrites.

 In Hollywood, he married and started a family.
 Much like his own father, he frequently took his own children to Disneyland.
 "It wasn't until our first family trip together that this very visceral emotional landscape of my past, that I had by now nearly all but forgotten, hit me again like [a] bullet."
 On the family's first trip to Walt Disney World, the emotions grew stronger. "[I]t was like he was there as a ghost.
 We were going on the same rides I used to go on with him, but now we're no longer talking anymore."

 His wife, a native of the former Soviet Union who had no memories or expectations like his, saw things with fresh eyes.
 Moore said "She's a nurse and goes between floors at hospitals.
 At one point she turned to me at some princess fair or something and said, 'This is worse than working the psych [ward] at the hospital.'"

 He read Neal Gabler's biography of Walt Disney and took the children to Disneyland more frequently.
 "I became obsessed with finding a connection," he recalled later.
 He wrote the screenplay for Escape from Tomorrow in a month along with two others.
 An inheritance from his grandparents provided the bulk of the film's budget, which he put at around $650,000, triple what he had originally planned.